meirjacobs/Smart-City/README.md

 # Smart City

-Code repository for the Smart City team for Yeshiva University's Industrial Software Development Summer Project
+Code repository for the Smart City team for Yeshiva University's Industrial Software Development Summer Project.
+Created in Summer 2021 by [Nir Solooki](https://www.linkedin.com/in/nir-solooki-018702204/), [Ephraim Crystal](https://www.linkedin.com/in/ephraim-crystal-429a8020a/), [Max Friedman](https://www.linkedin.com/in/max-friedman-98a77a205/), and [Meir Jacobs](https://www.linkedin.com/in/jordan-meir-jacobs/), under the guidance of [David Rosenstark](https://www.linkedin.com/in/david-rosenstark-3b070b8/).

+## About
+We built a deployable Smart City Reporting System.
+Using AWS, we created a system that allows users to report and query issues in a city.
+We then used Spring Boot to create a web application built on our AWS system that allows both regular users and city employees to easily add, update, and query information.
+Finally, we used Docker to create an executable file that anyone can pull and run.

 ## Steps for Deployment